jarekratajski/eta_lang_presentation/src/eta_vdz.md

-# Summary
+Even if You stick to Java

-Even if You stick to Java learning haskell can help You evolve
+learning Haskell can help You improve java skills

-You may understand the `M...` word
+You may accidentally understand the `M...` word

-ETA is a small Step
+### Thank You

-You can code haskell but do not get out of JVM
+`@jarek000000`